• Resources

 • SSDI dates back to the application date (plus 5 months) or the date you became disabled.
 With SSDI, if you became disabled before you applied, you can receive back pay for the time between your disability’s onset date and your application date.
 Back pay is capped at a maximum of one year.

 Why does back pay start five months after your application date?
-The SSA considers five months a reasonable processing time for social security disability claims.
+The SSA considers five months a reasonable processing time for Social Security disability claims.
 You’re not “owed” anything for that stretch of time, and so you don’t receive that back pay.

 For example, let’s say the SSA awards you $500 a month in SSDI benefits, one year after you filed your claim.
 Your first back paycheck comes to $3,500.